Kempsey, New South Wales: Crime

-In recent decades Kempsey has attracted attention for its high and rising rate of crime when compared with state averages.
+In recent decades, Kempsey has attracted attention for its high and rising rate of crime when compared with state averages.
 In 2016 crime figures released by the NSW Police Force revealed crime levels in Kempsey are two times the state average.
 Break and enter is a particular problem, with a rate three times the state average.
 From 2014 to 2016, most crimes increased in Kempsey, with domestic violence, robbery with a firearm and break and enters all rising.

 In 2015 it was reported in the Sydney Morning Herald that Kempsey was experiencing violent crime linked to ice addiction.
 Offences for methamphetamine trafficking are roughly twice the state average.
 There followed a proactive program of crime prevention and community safety initiatives funded through the Australian, NSW and local government that has seen the town revitalised and crime incidents reduced.
-The 2016-17 Annual Report of Kempsey Shire Council indicated 80% of residents felt safe in their homes and public spaces.
+The 2016–17 Annual Report of Kempsey Shire Council indicated 80% of residents felt safe in their homes and public spaces.

 Facilities

-Government buildings such as the council chambers, library and several offices - are located west of the North Coast Railway line in West Kempsey.
+Government buildings such as the council chambers, library and several offices – are located west of the North Coast Railway line in West Kempsey.
 This area is not subject to the flooding that the CBD occasionally sees and is seen as a second business district with a variety of businesses and banking facilities.
 Opened in July 2004, the Mid North Coast Correctional Centre, a minimum to medium prison for 500 male and female inmates, is located in Aldavilla, approximately 14 km west of Kempsey.
 As of 2019 there are plans to add extra housing for more inmates by 2020.

 Transport

 Until a new 14.5 kilometre bypass opened on 27 March 2013, the Pacific Highway passed through Kempsey.
 The former alignment is now known as the Macleay Valley Way.
 The new bypass included a 3.2 kilometre Macleay River Bridge, the longest bridge in Australia.

 Kempsey railway station is located on the North Coast line providing a connection to Sydney and Brisbane.

+Kempsey Airport (ICAO: YKMP) is located at Aldavilla approximately 8.5 kilometres west of the town centre, Kempsey Airport is available 24 hours a day for Private Aircraft and Charter Flights as well as being a valuable community asset that is used frequently for Aeromedical Services and Aerial Firefighting.